 MultiProcessMapData(which is an alias of

 Windows needs to pickle your dataflow to run it in multiple processes.
 As a result you cannot use lambda functions for mappings, like the examples above.
-You need to write a new function in global scope that does the mapping.
-This issue also exist on Linux if you do not use the ‘fork’ start method.
+You need to create a function in global scope, or a function-like object to perform the mapping.
+This issue also exist on Linux when you do not use the ‘fork’ start method.